 This lovely she shed by @life_of_isatu has everything you could want in a living room, with the added bonus that there's no squabbling over the remote, or squabbling over anything for that matter, as this one's just for you.

-Position one of our favourite garden mirrors facing out of your shed to reflect the garden and make your room feel bigger.
+Position one of our favorite garden mirrors facing out of your shed to reflect the garden and make your room feel bigger.

 Japanese-inspired interiors promote relaxation and order, so if your she shed is destined to be your place of calm, then this idea is for you.
 Low seating, such as a low-level sofa or even an oversized floor cushion, will typically make your room feel larger, and your ceiling higher.

-Simple lines and natural textures will help to conjure a feeling of tranquility and peace, whilst exposed wood cladding on internal walls adds to the overall effect.
+Simple lines and natural textures will help to conjure a feeling of tranquility and peace amongst your she shed ideas.
+Exposed wood cladding on internal walls adds to the overall effect.

 A she shed like this will make a lovely addition to our small Japanese garden ideas.